 Prior to his post in Shanghai, he served as the Deputy Director for Economic Affairs in the State Department’s Office of Chinese Affairs, and in that role was the State Department’s action officer on China’s WTO accession negotiations.

-From 1982 to 1983, Mr. Levine served as a Vice Consul at the American Embassy in Beijing.
-From August 1989 to August 1992, he served as Deputy Chief of the Economic Section and then as the Consul General at the American Embassy in Beijing.
-In this latter role, he oversaw the operations responsible for processing over 100,000 visa applications a year and emergency services for American citizens.
-He has also worked as Director for APEC Affairs at the Office of the U.S. Trade Representative.
+Previously, Mr. Levine served as a Vice Consul at the U.S. Embassy in Beijing and as Deputy Chief of the Economic Section and Consul General at the U.S. Embassy in Beijing.
+In that role, he oversaw the operations responsible for processing over 100,000 visa applications a year and for emergency services for American citizens.
+He has also served as Director for APEC Affairs at the Office of the U.S. Trade Representative.

-Mr. Levine earned a B.A. in Political Science from Bucknell University.
-He did graduate work in international affairs at the Fletcher School of Law and Diplomacy at Tufts University.
-He is a 1993 graduate, with distinction, from the U.S. National War College.
+Mr. Levine earned a B.A. in Political Science from Bucknell University and did graduate work in International Affairs at the Fletcher School of Law and Diplomacy at Tufts University.
+He graduated with distinction from the U.S. National War College.